KHMuller/khmuller.github.io/index.md

 Exploring the principles of evolutionary biology, self-awareness, empathy, and creativity and, along the way, hoping to inspire others to play an active role in nature preservations.

+With the rise of ChatGPT, there is no need to publish anything related to web development.
+All tips and tricks can be easily obtained using tailored prompts.
+Therefore, simaec.net will be closed.

+But there is some exciting news.
+Kochtipps.ch, a website with hundreds of typical Swiss recipes, will receive a facelift and be translated into English, French, and Spanish. **Coming soon**.

 ## Websites &amp; YouTube Channels

 - [Muuuh Nature and Wildlife](https://muuuh.com "Muuuh Nature and Wildlife") - About wildlife photography and video recordings.